log2timeline/dftimewolf/docs/architecture.md

     self.state.StoreContainer(containers.MyContainer(p))
 ```

-This way, any recipe arguments (in this example, comma separated) are availble
+This way, any recipe arguments (in this example, comma separated) are available
 in `Process` via `self.state.GetContainers()`, in addition to any containers
 from previous modules.